Creating Global Professionals

 - Are all students in the Honors College at WKU,

-- Represent 21 degree programs across all 5 of WKU’s academic colleges,
+- Represent majors across all of WKU’s academic colleges,

-- With few exceptions, start the program with no prior knowledge of Chinese,
+- May start the program with no prior knowledge of Chinese,

-- Include 3 graduates of The Carol Martin Gatton Academy of Mathematics and Science in Kentucky,
+- Include current and former students of The Carol Martin Gatton Academy of Mathematics and Science in Kentucky,

-- Engage in Chinese class 5 days a week and spend additional time with tutors, and
+- Engage in Chinese class five days a week,

 - Are successfully applying for nationally competitive scholarships